 The City utilizes its CDBG and HOME funds to provide affordable housing for the low-income population.
 For example, Parkside Manor Apartments - Phase I is a housing project that will benefit seniors.
 The Sun Rose Apartments project is a hybrid of transitional and permanent supportive housing facility that will benefit persons with mental disabilities.
 The Catalyst Apartments Rehabilitation project benefits persons with mental disabilities.
-During FY 2021-22, Catalyst Apartments completed construction, and construction was underway for Parkside Manor Apartments - Phase I and Sun Rose Apartments.
+During FY 2022-23, Parkside Manor Apartments completed construction, and construction was underway for Sun Rose Apartments end of 2023.

 The Housing Services Program (Direct/Deferred Loans) allows homeowners to remain in their homes while making repairs on their deteriorated home.
 Housing Accessibility Assistance (HAA) Grants also help individuals with disabilities maintain and preserve access to adequate housing.
-Currently, the program has been suspended because of staffing shortages and no funds were allocated in FY 2021-22.
+Currently, the program has been suspended because of staffing shortages and no funds were allocated in FY 2022-23.